 A new starter's experience in the first six months at an organisation impacts on whether they stay for the long term, making this a crucial period in terms of retaining staff.

 In this section you will find a number of resources to help develop or refine your approach to supporting new starters.
-It includes examples of good practice in the NHS, our own resources we have published to support you as well as links to NHS Improvement and external points of interest.
+It includes examples of good practice in the NHS, our own resources we have published to support you as well as links to NHS Improvement resources and external points of interest.

-NHS Employers resources and case studies
+Trust examples and case studies

 Cambridge University Hospitals NHS Foundation Trust shares how it committed to supporting new starters in the workplace.